Due to extreme weather, several trails have been closed or severely impacted. Contact the local land manager to learn more!

 Description

-The Toiyabe Crest National Recreation trail is a beautiful 62 mile trail suitable for experienced backpackers due to its ruggedness.
+The Toiyabe Crest National Recreation trail (TCT) is a beautiful 62 mile trail suitable for experienced backpackers and mountain bikers (north of Ophir Pass) due to its ruggedness.
 The elevation begins around 6,345' and reaches its peak at 11,775'.
-Starting at the north end of the trail and heading south, the trail can be accessed at the Kingston trail and starting at the southern end the trail can be accessed via the South Twin River trail.
+Starting at the north end of the trail and heading south, the trail can be accessed at the Kingston Canyon trailhead and starting at the southern end the trail can be accessed via the South Twin River trail.
+For mountain bikers, the southern end for legal access is Ophir Pass.
 Parking is available at both the north and south trailheads.
-The best time to hike this trail is in June or July when the snow has melted, the wildflowers are in bloom and the chances for thunder storms and rain showers are at a minimum.
+The best time to hike or ride this trail is from mid-June to early October.
+Snow typically melts out by early June, and despite the weather being generally good, afternoon summertime thunderstorms are always a possibility.

-This trail can be hiked in as long as 7 days but the time you would like to take is up to you. there are several connecting trails once you get into the Arc Dome wilderness to make your adventure as long or as short as you would like.
+This trail can be hiked in as long as 7 days but the time you would like to take is up to you.
+There are several connecting trails once you get into the Arc Dome wilderness to make your adventure as long or as short as you would like.
+There are also several connecting trails north of the Wilderness boundary, particularly Washington and South San Juan Creek trail that offer excellent loop options.
+For mountain bikers wanting to ride either a loop or point to point, south to north is the recommended direction.

 The recommended route starting from the North -